 Co-Ownership purchasers are known as leaseholders because they receive a 99 year equity sharing lease on their properties.
-3 out of 4 leaseholders so far have taken the next step up the ladder and staircased, most of them leaving Co-Ownership behind entirely.

 The Northern Ireland Co-Ownership Housing Association Limited, better known as Co-Ownership Housing, is Northern Ireland's regional body for shared ownership and the organisation that runs the Co-Ownership Scheme.

 We are a registered housing association and industrial & provident society, regulated and funded by the Department for Social Development.

 We are governed by a Board of Management, made up of non-executive directors elected from the shareholders.

 Board members are unpaid volunteers.